S33G/og-xbox/README.md

 Please note that the information presented here is currently in draft form and may contain inaccuracies or require further refinement.

-Feel free to <a href="#create_pr">create a pr</a> or <a href="#create_issue">or issue</a> in our repository.
+Feel free to create a pr or an <a href="https://github.com/S33G/og-xbox/issues/new">issue</a> in our repository.
 Whether you've spotted an error, have a suggestion for improvement, or want to share additional insights, your active participation is crucial.

 Thank you for your dedication in shaping this content into a valuable resource for the entire Xbox community.
 Together, we can create something truly exceptional!